 A probate dispute is a disagreement that occurs during the process of estate administration.
 Disputes can have a significant impact on the process, causing delays as well as additional expenses.
-Probate is a court-supervised process that is necessary to settle the affairs of a decedent.
+In Texas, probate is a court-supervised process that is necessary to settle the affairs of a decedent.
 There are several different steps that must be completed during the process.
 At any time, if someone with an interest in the proceeding objects to an issue they have the right to file a written objection and initiate probate litigation to resolve the matter.
 Tex.
 Est. Code § 55.001.
 Probate disputes and probate litigation commonly are based on disagreements related to the will, disagreements about the actions of a fiduciary, or issues related to the right to inherit.

 A will is supposed to represent the wishes of the testator.
 The law includes many requirements for making a will to ensure that it does indeed reflect those wishes.
 A court will only probate a will that is valid.
 If an interested party such as a family member believes that the will that was submitted to probate is invalid or fraudulent, they have the right to object to it.
 A challenge to a will is called a will contest.